 A problem of this magnitude requires concerted interventions to adapt and mitigate.
+Climate change

-Climate change adaptation is, therefore, a challenge that adds to the many food security and nutrition issues that indigenous peoples in Africa are already facing.
-Commercial and non-commercial food sources, indigenous livelihoods, hunting and fishing would all be under growing threat.
+Current situation.
+The FAO has reported the growing prevalence of undernourishment in the African region since 2017 (FAO Interagency Meeting, 2019).
+Some 256 million poor people live in Africa today; of these, 239 million live in sub-Saharan Africa and 17 million in northern Africa.
+Several reports have pointed to the underlying factors for rising food insecurity such as climate extremes, conflict, economic slowdowns and downturns.
+To be precise, in 2018 conflicts left 33 million people in 10 countries in need of urgent humanitarian assistance.
+Another 23 million needed assistance due to climate shocks, while over 10 million adaptation is, therefore, a challenge that adds to the many food security and nutrition issues that indigenous peoples in Africa are already facing.
+Commercial and non-commercial food sources, indigenous livelihoods. hunting and fishing would all be under growing threat.
 About 60% of food is locally grown in Africa, much of it by subsistence farmers.
 It is necessary to take stock of these problems and to focus on potential adaptation strategies that could be implemented (UNECA, 2011).
 In designing such interventions, a balance must be reached in the following areas.
 While climate change is responsible for crop failure, unsustainable agricultural practices such as cattle raising can also contribute to climate change by emission of greenhouse gases.
 So, the emphasis should be on adopting a diet with less red meat consumption.
-At the same time, local communities must be empowered to extend their indigenous knowledge in promoting insect-based protein and planting droughtand pest-resistant crops.
+At the same time, local communities must be empowered to extend their indigenous knowledge in promoting insect-based protein and planting drought- and pest-resistant crops.

-Current situation.
-The FAO has reported the growing prevalence of undernourishment in the African region since 2017 (FAO, 2019).
-Some 256 million poor people live in Africa today; of these, 239 million live in sub-Saharan Africa and 17 million in northern Africa.
-Several reports have pointed to the underlying factors for rising food insecurity such as climate extremes, conflict, economic slowdowns and downturns.
-To be precise, in 2018 conflicts left 33 million people in 10 countries in need of urgent humanitarian assistance.
-Another 23 million needed assistance due to climate shocks, while over 10 million people were left in acute food insecurity due to economic shocks in Africa.
+5 FAO (2020a).

+people were left in acute food insecurity due to economic shocks in Africa.
 For instance, the food security situation in Malawi improved compared with previous years.
-However, adverse weather conditions negatively affected maize production, which led to higher food prices, and left 3.3 million people in need of urgent food assistance (FAO, 2019, 2020, 2020a).
+However, adverse weather conditions negatively affected maize production, which led to higher food prices, and left 3.3 million people in need of urgent food assistance (FAO Interagency Meeting, 2019; FAO 2020, 2020a).

 As an illustration, the 2016-17 drought conditions affected some communities in Kenya, particularly in the north and eastern arid and semi-arid areas.
 Additionally, adverse weather events, including flooding in April-May 2018, left 2.6 million citizens in desperate need of food aid and about 310,000 displaced.
 Mozambique has experienced extreme weather patterns, such as late rains, dry spells and irregular rains, which left 1.8 million people in need of emergency food assistance in 2018.
 Consecutive years of dry conditions and drought resulting from El Niño in 2015-16 left many households vulnerable in Madagascar.
-Dry weather in early 2018, pests, armyworm infestations in some countries and currency depreciation resulted in smaller stocks and higher staple food prices (Daron, 2014; CRED, 2019).
+Dry weather in early 2018, pests, armyworm infestations in some countries and currency depreciation resulted in smaller stocks and higher staple food prices (Daron, 2014; CRED Crunch, 2019).
 Clearly one of the requirements of mitigating the adverse effects of drought is to be able to forecast the weather.
 Case Study 6 highlights the use of historical data and the involvement of farmers in mitigating the adverse effects of drought on crop failure.